State Street SPDR S&P Biotech ETF (XBI) Expected Move

 XBI expected move and event pricing

 Expected move widens with √time: a 5% 30-day move corresponds to roughly a 2.5% 7.5-day move and a 10% 120-day move.
-XBI term-structure is in contango (slope 0.007), so longer-dated tenors price in proportionally more vol than √time scaling alone would suggest - typically because long-dated cycles include uncertain macro states.
+XBI term-structure is in contango (slope 0.017), so longer-dated tenors price in proportionally more vol than √time scaling alone would suggest - typically because long-dated cycles include uncertain macro states.
+With IV rank at 20.7%, the implied move is at the low end of the typical XBI range - cheap optionality for buyers, thin premium for sellers.

 Sizing XBI structures to the expected move